kocatekin/courses/2024-2025/data_structures_and_algorithms/week_6/recursion.md

 Don't forget, when solving a problem in a recursive way, you must call the parent function within the function.

+It is a method where a solution to a problem depends on solutions to smaller instances of the same problem.
+In simpler terms, recursion occurs when a function calls itself to work towards a solution.

+In recursion, the sub-problems must be identical in nature to the original problem, allowing the same solution approach to be applied.

+In recursive functions, the function calls itself in order to divide the problem into smaller sub-problems.
+Each recursive call **must** progress towards a **base case**.
+If not, the recursion will not stop.
+However, the recursion must stop at some point, at the point where the problem is in its simplest form.
+Otherwise, we will have a *stack overflow* error.
+Because every function is stored in the stack and in recursion, it fills up the stack with every function call.
+In that sense, recursion is expensive.

+However, there are some cases where defining an *algorithm* is easier in recursion.
+For example, we did something similar in *binary search*.
+We will also see it a lot when we are using trees.

+So, while *recursion* is costly, thinking in **recursive way** can help a programmer a lot.
+After that, we can always turn the solution into a faster, iterative way.
+Every function can be written in both ways.
+It is sometimes easier to select one over the other.

 ## Examples

 **Factorial**